 Newport, Rhode Island

-This historic Newport estate was built as the summer “cottage” of American financier Harold Brown.
+This historic Newport estate was built as the summer “cottage” of American businessman Harold Brown.
 The 19th-century house, the interiors, and the grounds are the creation of three notable architects, Dudley Newton, Ogden Codman, and the Olmsted, Olmsted & Eliot, respectively.
 In the 20th century, the estate was purchased by U.S. diplomat John J. Slocum and his wife, political hostess Eileen Gillespie Slocum, whose high-profile guests included the who’s who of Newport society and several U.S. presidents.
 The 14,000-square-foot, four-story manor house reflects the grandeur of the Gilded Age both inside and out.
 The imposing stone façade is built in the Anglo-Norman style, the interior is in the French Empire-style.
 Highlights include a marble stair hall with sweeping staircase, a mahogany-paneled library, banquet-sized dining room, an elevator, 12 bedrooms and 11 bathrooms.

 The Basha Estate